No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 **Application Version:** N/A

 **Description:** Ducky Signer is a prototype desktop wallet for the Algorand public blockchain.
 Being that it is a prototype, Ducky Signer should be simple with limited functionality.
-The primary purpose of a wallet is to make it easier for the use to safely store the private key(s) to their Algorand accounts while enabling those users to use the private key(s) to cryptographically sign various things.
+The goal of the prototype is to explore the technical feasibility of a secure and user-friendly desktop wallet for Algorand.
+The primary purpose of a wallet is to make it easier for the use to safely store the private key(s) to their Algorand accounts while enabling those users to use the private key(s) to cryptographically sign various things using their desktop computer.

 **Document Owner**: No-Cash-7970